andrew-icf/angularStuff/Unit-1/05-built-in-directives.md

 ```

 Question: what would happen if you put the `ng-repeat` directive on the `ul` element, like so?
+Answer: It repeats through the unordered list as opposed to the list item.
 ```html
 <ul ng-repeat='name in names'>
   <li>{{name}}</li>